If You Buy This Record (Your Life Will Be Better)

 "If You Buy This Record (Your Life Will Be Better)" (also titled without the parentheses) is a song by Italian music group the Tamperer featuring Maya.
 The song samples American singer Madonna's 1985 hit "Material Girl", which was the first time she allowed another artist to sample her music.
 It was released in Europe on 2 November 1998 and reached number three on the UK Singles Chart six days later.
 It also peaked within the top 10 in Denmark, Finland, Ireland and Italy.
-In the United States and Canada, it was given a release in 1999, becoming a dance hit in both countries.
+In the United States and Canada, the single was issued in 1999, becoming a dance hit in both countries.

 Critical reception

-Larry Flick from Billboard wrote that "as clever as peanut butter and chocolate, this full-on camp follow-up to (...)
-"Feel It" rewrites the instrumental hook of Madonna's "Material Girl" and wraps it around a super-catchy lyrical chant about how "f- f- f- f- f -f -f- fabulous" you'll be with this little ditty in hand."
+Upon the release, Larry Flick from Billboard magazine wrote that "as clever as peanut butter and chocolate, this full-on camp follow-up to (...)
+'Feel It' rewrites the instrumental hook of Madonna's 'Material Girl' and wraps it around a super-catchy lyrical chant about how "f-f-f-f-f-f-f-fabulous" you'll be with this little ditty in hand."
 He noted further that "you can't deny its truth, given the adhesive sing-along verses about the improvements in life that Miss Days has seen since buying herself a piece of this musical carnival.
 The beat also hammers home with the potency of a massive facial tick, delivering the signature bass rollick that has ignited this group across much of Europe."
 He also stated that their only complaint is that "at 3:08, it's just too short", and added "take it to the beach, in the car, and impress your roommates with this care-free romp that couldn't deliver the season's fun quotient with any more good cheer."

 British trade paper Music Week named "If You Buy This Record" its "Single of the Week" on their 17 October 1998 issue.
 Despite calling the track "cheesier than a bucket of fondue", the paper described the "Material Girl" sample as "irresistibly infectious" and referred to its title as "one of the cheekiest claims ever made".
+In 2025, Classic Pop magazine ranked it number 10 in their list of "Top 20 80s Sampling Hits".